mojaloop/ml-testing-toolkit/documents/User-Guide.md

 **_Success Callbacks_**

+This Rules section is to simulate asynchronous success callbacks.

 The same applies for this section, the functionality is similar to [3.4 Sync Response Rules](#34-sync-response-rules) with the ability to create your own Rules file.
 This has already been explained in the previous section under **Building your own Rules File**

 ![Callback Rules Screen](/assets/images/callback-rules-screen.png)

 #### 3.7 Outbound Request

-This sections will enable you to create a collection of operations and add a number of assertions to these operations.
+This sections will enable you to intiate requests from the testing toolkit to your DFSP implementation.
+User can create a collection of operations and add a number of assertions to these operations.
 The assertions can be setup and customized to the your testing requirements and verify both positive and negative requests and responses.

 Selecting the _**Outbound Request**_ navigation tab on the left side, the following will open in the main display window.